Rudinius/Bike_usage_Bremen/README.md

 * Train a machine learning model, to accurately forecast the bike traffic for a given day.

 The data ranges from 01.01.2013 to 31.12.2022.
 In addtition to the data of the bicycle counting stations, further data (weather data, geo-locations, national holidays, school vacations) are added.

+**Note:**
+This project is optimized to be used with Google Colaboratory.
+Some code blocks (e.g., the export of .csv files) will only work in Google Colaboratory environment.